genestack/user-tutorials/source/guide/using-genestack-browse-data_include.rst

 The **Exports** folder contains data ready for export.
 See the :ref:`data-export-label` section for more information.

-Below these four grouped folders, you will see two more: Shared with me and Public Data.

-**Shared with me** contains all files that other users have shared with you or that you shared with other users.
+**Shared with me** give access to all files that other users have shared with you or that you shared with other users.
 See the :ref:`sharing-label` section for more details.

-**Public Data** contains all of the goodies we have preloaded on Genestack to make life a bit simpler for our users.
+**Public Data** folder contains all of the goodies we have preloaded on Genestack to make life a bit simpler for our users.
 This folder contains:

 .. image:: images/public-data.png